spataphore1337/faststream/docs/docs/en/getting-started/dependencies/index.md

 ## Casting Dependency Types

 **FastDepends**, used by **FastStream**, also gives the type `return`.
-This means that the value returned by the dependency will be be cast to the type twice: as `return` for dependencies and as the input argument of the main function.
+This means that the value returned by the dependency will be cast to the type twice: as `return` for dependencies and as the input argument of the main function.
 This does not incur additional costs if these types have the same annotation.
 Just keep it in mind.
 Or not...
 Anyway, I've warned you.

 ```python linenums="1"